Nordfjordeid: Attractions

 There are many tourist attractions in this area.
 Nordfjordeid has a rich Viking history and military history.
 The fjords and mountains offer attractive views to visitors.
-In addition due to its location visitors can easily travel to other top destinations on the West Coast, such as the West Cape, and world heritage fjords such as Geiranger.
+In addition due to its location visitors can easily travel to other top destinations on the Vestland (West Coast), such as the West Cape, and world heritage fjords such as Geiranger.

 Sophus Lie Conference Center

 Nordfjordeid is the location of the Sophus Lie Conference Center for mathematics.
-Notable mathematician Sophus Lie was born in the town in 1842.
+Notable mathematician Sophus Lie was born in the village in 1842.

 Norwegian Fjordhorse Center

 The Norwegian Fjordhorse Center is a national resource centre for Norway's national symbol: the Fjord horse, located in Nordfjordeid.
 Nordfjordeid is known as "the Mecca of the Fjord Horse".
 The reason for this is historic, because the village is famous for its long-standing horse traditions.
-Stallion shows have been held in the town since 1886.
+Stallion shows have been held in the village since 1886.
 Today, the village has an active community of Fjord horse owners and breeders.
 It is in this environment steeped in tradition that the Norwegian Fjord Horse Centre is based, and it is not uncommon to meet Fjord horses on the local roads.
 The Norwegian Fjord Horse Centre is a resource centre for the Fjord horse and runs an information and advice service for all matters relating to this all-Norwegian horse breed.
 One of the centre's main functions is to promote the breeding and use of the Fjord horse.
 Many courses are held at the centre throughout the year, and Fjordane Folk High School's horse programmes use the premises for teaching activities.